Skip to main content

 Examples (What are examples for Form DS-5525?)

-- Common weakness: An applicant provides a vague explanation for the lack of consent and fails to include any supporting documentation, leading to delays.
+• Common weakness: An applicant provides a vague explanation without supporting documents, resulting in delays.

 Common misconceptions (What misconceptions surround Form DS-5525?)